Mind The Gap: Alleviating Local Imbalance for Unsupervised Cross-Modality Medical Image Segmentation: Experiments

+Table~\ref{cardiactable}, \ref{abdominaltable} and Fig.~\ref{fig:cardiacvis}, \ref{fig:abdominalvis} respectively show the comparison results in cardiac segmentation and abdominal multi-organ segmentation. {Part of the lines are absent due to the lack of public codes.
+We conduct CycleGAN, SynSeg-Net and CyCADA on our datasets to obtain the final numbers.
+Performance of the remaining methods come from their papers.
+It is also noted that all the reported results use the unpretrained backbones for fair comparison.} We also provide the results without adaptation and supervised training for comparison, where only a segmentation backbone is adopted.
+These two results can be approximately regarded as the lower and upper bounds for UDA.

 From these results, it can be seen that 1) There is a drastic performance drop between no adaptation and supervised training, indicating that a large domain gap exists between two domains in both tasks.
-2) Our proposed method outperforms current state-of-the-art methods extensively.
-Compared with CyCADA~\cite{hoffman2018cycada}, which takes a similar two-stage setting but uses CycleGAN~\cite{zhu2017unpaired} as style-transfer and conducts global alignment only, our method improves the Dice score from 64.40\% to 82.42\% in Cardiac MRI$\rightarrow$CT segmentation.
-3) Compared with the methods using either global alignment or local alignment only, the segmentation performance is not satisfactory, indicating the necessity of taking such global-local co-alignment strategy under medical tasks.
-4) Our proposed method appears to perform better in classes with larger domain gaps.
+2) {Our proposed method outperforms current state-of-the-art methods generally. }Compared with CyCADA~\cite{hoffman2018cycada}, which takes a similar two-stage setting but uses conducts global alignment only, our method improves the Dice score from 56.55\% to 82.42\% in Cardiac MRI$\rightarrow$CT segmentation. {Although our method (82.42\%) is slightly inferior to CUDA (82.90\%) in task Caridac MRI-CT, it exceeds CUDA by a large margin in the inversed direction (Ours 69.78\% vs. CUDA 65.50\%).
+The main reason may be the superiority of their segmentation backbone, which accounts for the main contributions of their work.
+Moreover, the results on abdominal dataset further corroborate the effectiveness of our method.} 3) Our proposed method appears to perform better in classes with larger domain gaps.
 Regions with lower transferability are more likely to appear in classes with larger domain gap, which was empirically derived from our observations of the local feature mask results.
 As in MYO of Cardiac MRI$\rightarrow$ CT and LVC of CT$\rightarrow$MR, our method exhibits more improvements than other classes in the same task.